-If you’re looking for something a little more active, take the kids down to the Pirate Castle, where the whole family can enjoy a range of water-based activities.
+- Take the kids down to the Pirate Castle, where the whole family can enjoy a range of water-based activities.

-Explore the area along the picturesque Regent's Canal, which runs through Camden.
+- Explore the area along the picturesque Regent's Canal, which runs through Camden.
 From Camden Lock, you can take a return boat tour to Little Venice.

-Trendy Primrose Hill is also well worth a visit for the spectacular city views.
+- Trendy Primrose Hill is also well worth a visit for the spectacular city views.